-Steve McQueen Died Of Cancer, Enter To Win A Mustang Bullitt And Help Fight It
+Help Steve McQueen's Son Fight Cancer, Win A Bullitt Mustang

 The story of how the Desert Cancer Foundation has grown is deeply rooted in the car enthusiast community.
 Over 30 years ago, a group of car and hot rod enthusiasts gathered at Shakey’s Pizza in Palm Springs, California to admire cars, exchange ideas, and make new friends.
 Over the years this group grew into the Palm Springs Cruisin’ Association.
 Several were patients of Dr. Sebastian George, who was a noted oncologist at the time of his tragic death in 2002.
 Wanting to promote his legacy, they founded the Dr. George Charity Car Show, the proceeds of which help fund the Desert Cancer Foundation, which Dr. George co-founded.
 The drawing for this limited edition 2019 Ford Mustang Bullitt is another effort to fund this organization that aids victims of cancer who need help at the most critical time in their lives.

-To donate and enter to win a 2019 Ford Mustang Bullit, click here and use promo code MOTOR1 to receive 25% more tickets for your donation.
+To donate and enter to win a 2019 Ford Mustang Bullit, click here and use promo code Motor25 to receive 25% more tickets for your donation.